Small Nuclear Power Reactors

 The SVBR-100 unit of 280 MWt would be factory-made and transported (railway, road or waterway) as a 4.5m diameter, 8.2m high module.
 A power station with such modules is expected to supply electricity at lower cost than any other new technology with an equal capacity as well as achieving inherent safety and high proliferation resistance.
 (Russia built seven Alfa-class submarines, each powered by a compact 155 MWt Pb-Bi cooled reactor, and 80 reactor-years operational experience was acquired with these.)
 Overnight capital cost is previously estimated as $4000-4500 /kW and generating costs 4-5 c/kWh on 90% load factor.

 In December 2009, AKME-engineering, a 50-50 joint venture, was set up by Rosatom and the En+ Group (a subsidiary of Basic Element Group) as an open joint stock company to develop and build a pilot SVBR unit14.
 En+ is an associate of JSC EuroSibEnergo and a 53.8% owner of Rusal, which had been in discussion with Rosatom regarding a Far East nuclear power plant and Phase II of the Balakovo nuclear plant.
-It was to contribute most of the capital.
+It was to contribute most of the capital, and Rosatom is now looking for another investor.
 In 2011 the EuroSibEnergo 50% share passed to its subsidiary JSC Irkutskenergo.
 The main project participants are OKB Gidropress at Podolsk, VNIPIET OAO at St Petersburg, and the RF State Research Centre Institute of Physics & Power Engineering (IPPE or FEI) at Obninsk.
-The plan is to complete the design development and put on line a 100 MWe pilot facility by 2017, with total investment of RUR16 billion ($585 million).
-The site is to be the Research Institute of Atomic Reactors (RIAR or NIIAR) at Dimitrovgrad - Russia's largest nuclear research centre, though earlier plans were to put it at IPPE/FEI at Obninsk.
+The plan is to complete the design development and put on line a 100 MWe pilot facility by 2019, with total investment of RUR16 billion ($585 million).
+The site is to be the Research Institute of Atomic Reactors (RIAR or NIIAR) at Dimitrovgrad – Russia's largest nuclear research centre, though earlier plans were to put it at IPPE/FEI at Obninsk.
 The SVBR-100 could be the first reactor cooled by heavy metal to to generate electricity.
 It is described by Gidropress as a multi-function reactor for power, heat or desalination.

 An SVBR-10 is also envisaged, with the same design principles, a 20-year refuelling interval and generating capacity of 12 MWe, though it too is a multi-purpose unit.